Avec112/crypto-api/README.md

 ### Header encryption-strength
 If you call `/encrypt` or `/decrypt` without header `encryption-strength=[128|192|256]` default key will be 256 bit.
-Options 128, 192 and 256 will be mapped to korrect length keys.
+Options 128, 192 and 256 will be mapped to correct length keys.
 Any other value will default to 256 bits.

 ## Example